WICG/PEPC/explainer.md

 ### Threat model

-The security of the proposal hinges on there being a permission prompt that is used to confirm the user’s decision to grant the permission.
+The security of the proposal hinges on there being a permission prompt that is used to confirm the user's decision to grant the permission.

 The goal of user agents should be to ensure that the PEPC is not trivial to abuse.
 Therefore the user agent should consider the following potentially malicious tactics and mitigate them:

-*   The site could trick the user by choosing some misleading text (e.g. “Click here to proceed”).
-Therefore the text on the PEPC should not be able to be set by the site, instead the user agent should make sure to set it to something comprehensive (e.g. “Share location” for a geolocation PEPC). \
+*   The site could trick the user by choosing some misleading text (e.g. "Click here to proceed").
+Therefore the text on the PEPC should not be able to be set by the site, instead the user agent should make sure to set it to something comprehensive (e.g. "Share location" for a geolocation PEPC). \
-    **Open question: **should there be a mechanism that allows the site to pick one of several flavors of text (example: “Share location” vs “Use location” vs “Use precise location”)?
+    **Open question: **should there be a mechanism that allows the site to pick one of several flavors of text (example: "Share location" vs "Use location" vs "Use precise location")?
 *   The style of the PEPC can be set to obscure the purpose (e.g. setting the same text color and button color would make the text unreadable).
 Therefore the style should be verified, validated and overridden by the user agent as